A Fast Binary Splitting Approach for Non-Adaptive Learning of Erd\H{o}s--R\'enyi Graphs

 Consider a non-defective pair $(\Gc_u, \Gc_v)$ at level~$\ell$.
 Let $\Dc_{uv}$ be the event that the pair $(\Gc_u, \Gc_v)$ is not identified in the first $C_1 \sqrt{\kb}$ tests, and let $\barD_{uv}$ denote its complement.
 We consider the following cases:

 \begin{enumerate} \item \textbf{All nodes $u, v, u', v'$ are distinct.} We write

 A pair $(u,v)$ is identified when $u$ and $v$ appear together in a test with a negative outcome.
-Therefore, for the event $\Dc_{uv} \cup \Dc_{u'v'}$ can only occur when $u$ and $v$ have the same test placement, and similarly for $u'$ and $v'$, yielding
+Therefore, the event $\barD_{uv} \cap \barD_{u'v'}$ can only occur when $u$ and $v$ have the same test placement, and similarly for $u'$ and $v'$.
+Letting